16 Comments

 Your overstaying is registered in the Peruvian immigration database and when you want to return to Peru later, you might be questioned more intensively than usual or/and you might not get the full number of days tourists usually can stay in the country.

-You can’t apply for a resident visa (make a so-called cambio de calidad migratoria from tourist to, for example, family, work, student, etc.) in Peru when you are in the country on an expired tourist visa / authorization.
+You can’t apply for a resident visa (make a so-called cambio de calidad migratoria from tourist to, for example, family, work, student, etc.) in Peru when you are in the country on an expired tourist visa / stay as a tourist.
 The only exception is when you regularize your immigration status by applying for a CPP (carné de permiso temporal de permanencia).

 The same applies to long-distance busses.
 But here checks are even less likely and less thorough that you shouldn’t have a problem getting around by bus if you are overstaying.